 The children in Year 3 access swimming lessons at Orford Jubilee Hub for 10 week sessions.
 Year 6 access additional sessions for 6 weeks at SWIM!

-Alongside Mr Riley and Mr Williams, we have specialist coaches from Warrington Wolves, who deliver Physical and Sports development sessions to our children with additional needs.
+Alongside Mr Riley and Mr McGreal, we have specialist coaches from Warrington Wolves Foundation, who deliver physical and sports development sessions to our children with additional needs.
 They plan and teach exciting activities for the children in the Designated Provisions, which develop the children’s physically ability and encourages them to play in team games.
 The activities are fully accessible to all of the children.

 Each class across Key Stage 2 will participate in an extra hour of physical activity and sport for a half term as part of their CLASP session.
 They will improve their skills whilst playing enjoyable team games.
 Alongside the sports lessons, children will participate in a ‘Commando Joe’ session, developing their skills in teamwork, confidence and physical activity.
 Research has proven that these skills transfer into other aspects of the children’s lives and help build confident and resilient learners.